STAT545-UBC-hw-2018-19/hw02-ShuxianFan/hw02_gapminder.md

     ## 5 Afghanistan Asia       1972    36.1 13079460      740.
     ## 6 Afghanistan Asia       1977    38.4 14880372      786.

-Detailed descriptions of the variables can be found in the follwing table:
+Detailed descriptions of the variables can be found in the following table:

 | Variables   | Description                                           | Type    |
 |-------------|:------------------------------------------------------|---------|